-The Strategic Plan (2013-2018) projects electricity demand of 563 MW to be generated from a sustainable generation mix of hydro, methane, peat to power and solar to gradually phase out thermal power within two years.
-The Government of Rwanda plans to achieve additional 400 MW compared to current installed capacity.
-The current total installed generation capacity available in Rwanda is 160 MWe from hydro, thermal, Solar and Methane gas.
-The cost of electricity is still high with an average end-user cost at US\$ 24 cents/kWh for domestic consumers despite heavy government subsidies.
+The Government of Rwanda plans to achieve by 2020 additional 400 MWe compared to the current installed capacity to be generated from a sustainable generation mix of hydro, methane, peat to power and solar to gradually phase out thermal power within two years.
+The current total installed generation capacity available in Rwanda is 191.6 MWe from hydro, thermal, solar and methane gas.
+The cost of electricity is still high with an average end-user cost at US\$ 22 cents/kWh for domestic consumers despite heavy government subsidies.
 For industrial consumers, the tariff is US\$ 16 cents/kWh.
-This situation cannot allow a financially sustainable off-taker and discourages investments into the sector.
-Therefore, to minimize the dependency on energy imports and create conditions for the provision of safe, reliable, efficient, costeffective and environmentally appropriate source of energy, geothermal development seems to be the long term solutions that could end the current energy crisis.
+Therefore in order to minimize the dependency on energy imports and create conditions for the provision of safe, reliable, efficient, cost-effective and environmentally appropriate source of energy, renewable energy resources including geothermal seems to be the long term solution that could end the current energy crisis.